doxa-tech/rencontredejeunesse/DOC.md

 The project uses the adeia gem to manage the permissions. ([see documentation](https://github.com/JS-Tech/adeia))

+## Notifications

+The application can send push notifications using the gem RPush.
+In order to work, you have to:
+- Include the `fcm_server_key` in your secrets.yml.
+You find it in the Firebase console.
+- Create an RPush app using these instructions: https://github.com/rpush/rpush#firebase-cloud-messaging

 ## Testing

 The project uses Cucumber and Rspec for testing.
 Both use Capybara to interact with the app.
 Cucumber uses Selenium with the headless chrome driver.